 #3 – Defrost Control Board Error

+If you have an LG refrigerator not cooling, it could be a faulty defrost control board.
 Refrigerators use a timed defrost system to maintain a stable temperature and prevent the evaporator coils from getting completely frosted over.
 This system works thanks to a defrost control board that engages the system at certain intervals.

 If the defrost control board stops working, your refrigerator won’t be able to remove heat efficiently, resulting in warm temperatures.
 You’ll know it needs to be changed if your defrost heater still works but the defrost system isn’t kicking in.